-F.2 What do I need to do to meet the Category 1 requirement for CPD that is technically relevant to the practising certificate role as it relates to an entity that is operating and regulated in the Republic of Ireland?
+F.2 What do I need to do to meet the Category 1 requirement for CPD that is technically relevant to my role?

-As set out in paragraph 3.2.2 of ASP-PA1, Category 1 members are required to complete a minimum of 3 hours of verifiable activities that are technically relevant to the practising certificate role as it relates to an entity that is operating and regulated in the Republic of Ireland.
+As set out in paragraph 3.2.2 of ASP-PA1, Category 1 members are required to include some activities that are specifically relevant to the particular responsibilities attaching to their role.

-The intent here is that practising certificate holders will pay particular attention to maintaining their competence in areas of knowledge and skill that are particularly pertinent to the practising certificate role and the responsibilities of that role.
+The intent here is that Category 1 members will pay particular attention to maintaining their competence in areas of knowledge and skill that are particularly pertinent to their role and the responsibilities of that role.

-If significant changes are made to the regulatory and/or professional framework governing the work, it is important that practising certificate holders carry out CPD that enables them to remain up to date with the requirements and with emerging best practice in interpreting and meeting them.
+If significant changes are made to the regulatory and/or professional framework governing the work, it is important that Category 1 members carry out CPD that enables them to remain up to date with the requirements and with emerging best practice in interpreting and meeting them.

-Practising certificate holders who are resident overseas are expected to attend relevant CPD events in Ireland from time to time, so as to benefit from discussions with peers on regulatory developments, market practices, trends in market experience, emerging issues, etc.
+Category 1 members who are resident overseas are expected to attend relevant CPD events in Ireland from time to time, so as to benefit from discussions with peers on regulatory developments, market practices, trends in market experience, emerging issues, etc.